shane-reaume/protractor-4-all/README.md

 Next Steps If using browserstack:

-1) add browserstack credentials and your devices in browserStack.cred.js.setup
+1) add browserstack credentials and your devices in browserStack.cred
-2) change browserStack.cred.js.setup to browserStack.cred.js
-    (this is a gitignore so you can contribute to the project)
-3) Run the desktop or browserstack/mobile job from the gulpfile.js
+2) Run the desktop or browserstack/mobile job from the gulpfile.js